-3. Adoption Learning Path (ALP)
+3. Adoption Learning Path Plus (ALP+)

-This series of classes is recommended for families who want to adopt through foster care or through the Heart Gallery of Alaska.
+This series of classes is recommended for families who want to adopt a child in states custody or through the Heart Gallery of Alaska.
 These classes will help you prepare for the unique challenges of caring for a youth in the foster care system.
 For more information and schedules of the classes, go to www.acrf.org.